randy3k/remote-atom/README.md

 - writing tests

 ### Known issues
-Since each window of Atom is a separate instance, the tcp server can only be started on the first window.
-Therefore, file will only be opened in the first window.
-If the first window is closed, the package has to be reactivated by disabling and reenabling it.
+Since each window of Atom is a separate instance, the tcp server can only be running on one window.
+Therefore, file will only be opened in the window with the server running.
+If that window is closed, the server can be restarted by clicking `Packages -> Remote Atom -> Start Server`.